Reduciendo la brecha de salud de género

 Enfermedades autoinmunes - such as lupus.

-Conditions that share symptoms of fatigue and pain - such as fibromialgia, myalgic encephalomyelitis (ME), and chronic fatigue syndrome (CFS).
+Conditions that share symptoms of fatigue and pain - tales como fibromialgia, myalgic encephalomyelitis (ME), and chronic fatigue syndrome (CFS).

 "These gaps may also affect your economic status if you're unable to work due to illness," she says.
 "Your close relationships - especially with family - may too be impacted."